-The overall loss for the year ended 31 December 2012 was £3.8m (2011: £3.3m).
-During 2012, research and development expenditure was £1.6m which is in line with that incurred in 2011.
-Administrative expenses were £2.6m up from £2.2m in 2011.
-The Group posted a £76,327 loss on foreign exchange in 2012 compared to a gain of £0.2m on foreign exchange in 2011.
+The overall loss for the year ended 31 December 2013 was £3.7m (2012: £3.8m).
+During 2013, research and development expenditure was £2.1m which is £0.45m more than that incurred in 2012.
+This was primarily due to the manufacture of Phase III trial supplies for LupuzorTM and continued expenditure on our cancer trial programme.
+Administrative expenses were £2.2m down from £2.6m in 2012.
+This was mostly attributable to a reduction of professional fees.
+The Group posted a £148,166 loss on foreign exchange in 2013 compared to a loss of £76,327 on foreign exchange in 2012.
 This arises from the translation of the US dollar balance held by the Group's French subsidiaries.
 To date, the Group has not entered into any formal hedging arrangements to protect against such fluctuations.
-Total comprehensive loss for the period was £4.2m (2011: £3.6m), £0.3m greater than the loss for the year as a result of exchange differences on translation of foreign operations.
+Total comprehensive loss for the period was £3.5m (2012: £4.2m), £0.2m lower than the loss for the year as a result of exchange gains on translation of foreign operations.

 In previous years, IFRS2, relating to share-based payments has had an impact on the Group's results.
-There is a charge in the accounts of £67,072 which represents the current year charge for options previously granted.
+There is a charge in the accounts of £8,844 which represents the current year charge for options previously granted.
 This is a notional amount stipulated by IFRS2 (and calculated using a statistical model) as a result of granting the options.
-A further £52,120 is due to be charged over the next two years accounts under IFRS2, being the remainder of the fair value charge.
+A further £43,275 is due to be charged over the next two years accounts under IFRS2, being the remainder of the fair value charge.
+A further share based payment of £117,900 has been recognised in finance costs in the year, following the issue of warrants to Darwin Strategic Limited.
+The full charge has been made in the current year.